boots-edu/textbook/source/text/8-testing/anonymous.md

 ## Anonymous functions
 We have already seen this in our jest tests in both the describe method and the test method.
-Let’s take a closer look at the second parameter to the describe and test methods.
+Let's take a closer look at the second parameter to the describe and test methods.
 ```
 describe('Test Name',()=>{
 	test('Test MyName',()=>{